Rudxain/ideas/text/Samsung rant/README.md

 - "Chrome is so 2016, use S Internet"
 - "Gmail sucks, use S Mail"

-Ok Samsung, how about you stop leeching off of Android, and make your own motherfucking operating system? (just like Huawei)
+Ok Samsung, how about you stop leeching off of Android, and make your own motherfucking operating system? (just like Huawei).

 Something I find pointless, and perhaps harmful, is Device Care app.
 The battery optimization features are nice and all, *but why Memory?*